afrl-rq/OpenUxAS/lustre/README.md

 ### bus.lus ###

 The `bus` node is used to down select the output from the services and to provide loop closure.
-In this model, the bus is only allowed to send a single message as output.
+The bus receives an input from each service, but assumes that at most one services provides a message to the bus at each time step.
+The bus outputs whatever message was received, or no message, if no message was received.
-We therefore introduce a constraint on the bus that says that only one service is allowed to send a nonempty message per step.
+The bus also outputs a freely-chosen token that designates which service is allowed to send a message on the next time step.
-Because the services are designed so that they do not have to send a nonempty message, even when they could send a nonempty message, this constraint does not preclude arbitrary interleavings of messages.
+This allows arbitrary interleavings of messages and quiescence.

 ### pltl.lus ###